ericyounger/vaccuBot/README.md

 - [x] Add a basic keylistener for testing
 - [x] Started on design of 3d case
 - [x] Got SSH, and alias setup
+- [x] design a 3D case, and print it
 - [x] Mount 3d case, battery and RPI to bracket
 - [x] Remote control over VNC

+Planning to implement:
 - [ ] Driving corrections, straight line test

-Planning to implement:
 - [ ] Ultrasonic sensors, distance measuring, collision avoidance
 - [ ] Vaccum cleaner, building it with a computer fan and tubes
 - [ ] Room mapping to clean more efficiently